wqking/eventpp/doc/eventqueue.md

 ```
 `wait` causes the current thread to block until the queue is not empty.
 Note: though `wait` has work around with spurious wakeup internally, the queue is not guaranteed not empty after `wait` returns.
 `wait` is useful when a thread processes the event queue.
-A sampel usage is,
+A sample usage is,
 ```c++
 for(;;) {
     eventQueue.wait();